oxygenxml/oxygen-dita-references-view-addon/README.md

 # Oxygen DITA Outgoing References View
 Side view in Oxygen XML Editor which shows all outgoing references for the current opened DITA topic.
-Available in the DITA perspective.
+Available in the Editor and DITA perspectives.

 The following references are presented in the side view for an opened DITA topic: